 Common Uses of Prickly Pear

-What’s the Proper Way to Eat Prickly Pear?
+What’s the Proper Way to Cut and Eat Prickly Pear

-Careful preparation is a must prior to eating prickly pear, because of its sharp spines.
-Wear thick leather gloves and have a sharp knife and/or a pair of pliers ready.
-Harvest to Table suggests cutting prickly pear as follows:13
+Careful preparation is a must prior to eating prickly pear because its sharp spikes can cause injuries.
+Wear thick leather gloves,35 and have a sharp knife, abrasive kitchen sponge, towel and wooden cutting board ready.
+Home Guides SF Gate provides this step-by-step guide for cutting prickly pear:36

 Prickly Pear Recipe You Can Try:

 Prickly Pear Juice

 Prickly pear juice, or jugo de tuna, is a refreshing drink you can share with family and friends, especially during a warm day.
 Here’s a recipe you can try courtesy of Peru Delights:37